 The most important thing to do as a parent is to open up a conversation about cyberbullying, listen empathetically and offer to help where possible.

 Try to get a clear picture of what’s been happening and how long it’s been going on for.
 Let your child know that it’s not their fault, and that you’re there to support them.

 Report serious cyberbullying

-Serious cyberbullying can be reported to various official channels.
+Serious online bullying can be reported to various official channels.
 You can:

-- Get in touch with whatever social media platform you are using such as Facebook, Twitter or Instagram, and tell them about your cyberbullying experiences
+- Get in touch with the relevant social media platform you are using, such as Facebook, Twitter or Instagram, and tell them about your cyberbullying experiences

 - Gather any evidence you may have such as screenshots of the posts or comments, and what has been said to your child